 Dr. Eddie Bokkers is an associate professor at the Animal Production Systems group of Wageningen University & Research (WUR).
-Specialised in animal welfare and sustainable development of animal production systems, he leads working package 2 of the ClearFarm project, which aim is to test and validate data from sensor technology as welfare indicators in the pig production chain.
+Specialised in animal welfare and sustainable development of animal production systems, he leads work package 2 of the ClearFarm project, that aims to test and validate data from sensor technology as welfare indicators in the pig production chain.

-Since ClearFarm pilot tests in farms are ongoing, we asked him about the development of trials during these first months.
+With ClearFarm pilot tests in farms now ongoing, we asked him about the development of trials during these first months.